roed314/FiniteGroups/ProposedSchema.md

 label             | text     | GAP ID encoded as a string `N.i`, where `N` is the order of the group and `i` distinguishes groups of the same order (as determined in GAP).
-If not in the Small groups database, replace `i` with an incrementing Cremona letter code. name              | text     | Primary description tex_name          | text     | Latex version of the primary description aliases           | text[]   | List of other descriptions, as in groupnames.org (don't include extension labels, since those are generated from the subgroups table) tex_aliases       | text[]   | Latex versions of the other descriptions order             | numeric  | Size of the group which             | integer  | The value of `i` factored_order    | smallint[] | List of pairs `(p, e)` giving the factorization of the order
+If not in the Small groups database, replace `i` with an incrementing Cremona letter code. name              | text     | Primary description tex_name          | text     | Latex version of the primary description order             | numeric  | Size of the group which             | integer  | The value of `i` factored_order    | smallint[] | List of pairs `(p, e)` giving the factorization of the order